Workforce Management | 5 MIN READ

 Key Points

-Technology increases transparency into independent workers, minimizing the risks and costs embedded in legacy practices.
+Technology can help increase transparency into independent talent, minimizing risks and costs.

-In response to this widespread challenge of COVID-19, today’s organizations are implementing workforce optimization strategies in order to achieve efficiency and cut costs.
+Today’s organizations are implementing workforce optimization strategies with the goals to achieve efficiency and cut costs.
 Forward-thinking companies are leveraging new technologies and adapting to flexible modes of working, such as virtual meetings and remote work.

 This new paradigm has highlighted the vast chasm between the traditional business model and the emerging modern one.
 One model will be able to adapt to the new reality and thrive, and the other will struggle to survive.
-Modern organizations increasingly have come to see the value in an integrative workforce strategy, one that relies on highly-skilled, independent workforce to remain agile and competitive.
+Modern organizations increasingly have come to see the value in an integrative workforce strategy—one that relies on a highly-skilled, independent workforce to remain agile and competitive.

 Here are four ways workforce optimization can help your enterprise gain a competitive edge.